notionparallax/wp2frontEnd/home.md

 layout: default
 ---

-<p class="fully-activated">You're all done with setting up.
+<p class="fully-activated hide">You're all done with setting up.
 If you need to change anything then look in the menu.</p>

 <section id="getting_started">